 Braised Pork Loin Roast

 I love pork and so, of course, I have to prep some pork.
-Pork loin is a lean meat.
-To make sure it is flavorful and not dry I prepare it in a slow-cooker or electric pressure cooker.
+Pork loin is lean meat and to make sure it is flavorful and not dry I prepare it in a slow-cooker or electric pressure cooker.

 Some vegetables cook quickly with a quick saute, others need more time.
 Because of this, not all vegetables should be prepped the same.
 What I call “delicate vegetables” can be quickly sauteed in a pan with some cooking spray and salt.
 These vegetables can be simply sliced and stored to use later.